luisvonmuller/luisvonmuller/README.md

 ----
 #### ⚙️ I'm a **Senior Software Developer** from Brazil's 🇧🇷 South working from São João do Oeste (home 🏠) to São Paulo 🏙.

-#### 🤩 I'm offering a Free Junior Mentorship for the Brazilian Dev.
-Community starting at January 15th of 2022!
+#### 🤩 I'm currently offering a fre Junior Mentorship with the goal to teach the basics for new brazilian developers.
+It starts on January 15th, 2022!

-Message me on: luisvmuller@icloud.com or on Twitter (@luisvonmuller) until first of December 2020 to Join it and more details will be given! ❤️ I would love to have the oportunnity to learn with/from you and help you grow! 🥰
+**Message me on:** luisvmuller@icloud.com or on Twitter (@luisvonmuller) until first of December 2021 to Join it and more details will be given! ❤️ I would love to have the oportunnity to learn with/from you and help you grow! 🥰

 ----
-#### 👨🏻‍💻 Some Work Information:
+#### 👨🏻‍💻 Some Work Experience Information:
-  - **I'm Currently working at The Brazilian Startup Farol Universitário** as their **Main** Developer *(Kinda of their Technical Lead for implementations)* - https://farol.fun 🚀 (From March/2021)
+  - **I'm Currently working at a Brazilian named Startup Farol Universitário** in the position **Main** Developer *(Kind of their Technical Lead for implementations)* - https://farol.fun 🚀 (From March/2021)
-  - I've already worked as a **Tech Lead** for a Miami 🇺🇸 based company with (Rust, PHP & Javascript).
+  - I've worked as a **Tech Lead** for in Miami 🇺🇸 based company with Rust, PHP & Javascript.
 (From Fev/2020 until March/2021)
-  - **Full PHP Dev** (5.6 till 7.4) at a company of my old and admired/loved SENAI's Teacher 👩‍🚀.
+  - I've worked **Full PHP Dev** for ACT Sistemas (with PHP from v.5.4 to v.7.4) 🚀.
 (2019)

-🔥 **Programming languages/Libraries** that I can really do stuff with (or at least some kind of implementations 👀):
+🔥 **Programming languages/Libraries** that I worked with:

 <code> <img height="64" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/rust/rust-plain.svg" alt="Rust Programming Language"/></code>
 <code> <img height="64" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/php/php-plain.svg" alt="PHP"/></code>